SgtSlayer3/giftCodeRedemption/README.md

 **Other notes:**
 - There is very limited error checking if there is an invalid ID or code it will still run with no warnings.
 - Any fails check the corresponding debug_<PlayerID>_error.png
-- If you are having issues with a "Busy server" increase the sleep times
+- If you are having issues with a "Busy server" increase the wait times

 ---